bast/help-with-supercomputers/talk.md

 ---

+# "Reverse XY problem"

+- Staff answers what users ask for but do not think deeper about what the user really needs

+.cite[thanks to Richard Darst for pointing this out]

+---

 class: center, middle, inverse

 # First time on a new machine?

-## Please do not start immediately with a 256-core 40-hour calculation.
+## Please do not start immediately with a 16-node and 40-hour calculation

 ---